linlinyang/md-vue-loader/README.md

 </script>
 ```

-We config the vue-loader as next , as the `<component0></component0>,<component1></component1>...` rendered, it will reslove this markdown file again with special params.
+Then, `md` files has been convert to Vue Single-File, and the next loader is `vue-loader`，`import component0 from './this-markdown.md?fence&componentIndex=0';` will resolve this `md` file again with some params.

-Then this md file pass this loader second:
+The md file pass this loader second:

-1. Parse the params, `fence` is a mark , the `componentIndex` used to get which `Vue demo code` will return.
+1. Parse the params, `fence` used to distinguish whether it is the first processing , the `componentIndex` used to get which `Vue demo code` will return.
-2. Use regexp to get `Vue demo code` wrapped between  `:::demo` and `:::` and return it.
+2. Use regexp to get the real `Vue demo code` and return it, then hand it back to ` vue-loader`.

+At this point, the processing flow has been completed.

 ## Convert sample